 A Letter to Doris, the Mistress

-For the women who’ve lived through the devastation of being betrayed not just by a man, but by the girl who helped him do it, this letter is for you.
+For the women who’ve lived through the devastation of being betrayed not just by a man, but by the girl who befriended you and then helped him do it, this letter is for you.

 Dear Doris,